fluent-plugins-nursery/fluent-plugin-measure_time/README.md

 * hook (required)

     Specify the method to hook.
-You can also explicitly explicitly specify the class name like `Fluent::ForwardOutput#on_message`
+You can also explicitly specify the class name like `Fluent::ForwardOutput.on_message`.
+    (EXCUSE: Fluentd treats strings after # as a comment, so the form like `Fluent::ForwardInput#on_message` could not be used)

 ## ChangeLog